Plus, 3 ways to use picture books to build social-emotional literacy

 Co-regulation is important because it’s a supportive practice which eventually leads to the child being able to regulate his own emotions without the need for direct support from mum or dad.

-This is something that has been poorly-understood until recently and it’s still something that many adults are pretty sceptical about.
-Children need our support until well into young adulthood when things get tough (don’t we all need support when things get tough) but we know that children who get the early experiences of co-regulation that they need grow into happy, confident teenagers and into adults with impressive emotional regulation skills.
+This is something that has been poorly-understood until recently and it’s still something that many adults are pretty sceptical about yet it makes intuitive sense when we take the time to really think about it.
+Children need our support until well into young adulthood when things get tough (don’t we all need support when things get tough?) but we know that children who get the early experiences of co-regulation that they need grow into happy, confident teenagers and into adults with impressive emotional regulation skills.

 So what does co-regulation look like in practice?